bojangabric/library/README.md

     192.168.1.10    library.test
     192.168.1.10    phpmyadmin.test
 ```

-Git clone this repository `git clone https://github.com/bojangabric/library.git` and change the credentials in `.env.example` file and rename it to `.env`. <br>Run `composer install` in library folder to install all dependencies that are in `composer.json`.
+Git clone this repository `git clone https://github.com/bojangabric/library.git` and change the credentials in `.env.example` file (change DB_HOST to previously set ip address) and rename it to `.env`. <br>Run `composer install` in library folder to install all dependencies that are in `composer.json`.
 Change the ip address in [resources/views/auth/admin/getTableData.blade.php](resources/views/auth/admin/getTableData.blade.php) to one you set in Homestead.yaml.

 Once you have edited the Homestead.yaml to your liking, run the `vagrant up` command from your Homestead directory.
 Vagrant will boot the virtual machine and automatically configure your shared folders and Nginx sites.